Dreaming of teaching English abroad but not sure where to start? You’re in the right place!

 Don’t forget – if you start teaching English abroad somewhere and find out it’s not for you – the beauty is that you can move to the next country!

 How long you spend teaching English abroad for is all down to you!
 You’ll basically take on a contract, normally a minimum of 6 months and up to 1 year at a time.
 As to how many contracts you take on whilst teaching English abroad, only you will know what feels right.
-If you’re doing one of our TEFL Internships or Supported Jobs, you could be teaching from 2-9 months.
+If you’re doing one of our TEFL Internships, you could be teaching from 2-9 months.
 The majority of people teaching English abroad stop after a couple of years, most likely because the original goal was to travel – so that wanderlust itch has been scratched!
 However long you spend teaching English abroad, you’ll bring back all your skills learn, making your CV look really appealing to future employers!

 Teaching English in Thailand – A stunning country with a huge demand for learning the English language, Thailand is a hotspot for those looking to teach English abroad.